C-bowman/inference-tools/docs/source/pdf_tools.rst

 Gaussian kernel density estimation.
 An estimate of the mode is calulated automatically, and like UnimodalPdf, the credible interval for a given percentile is available through a method call.

-A demonstration of how to use the UnimodalPdf class can be found in ``/demos/GaussianKDE_demo.py``

 .. autoclass:: inference.pdf_tools.GaussianKDE
    :members: __call__, interval, plot_summary, locate_mode